bounswe/bounswe2022group7/deliverables/CMPE451_Customer_Presentation_Milestone_2/milestone_report.md

 I tried to start writing unit tests one week before the demo.
 However, I was able to run unit tests after almost 6 hours of work.
 That's why I don't have many unit tests for now but I will add more until Final presentation.

-I wrote unit tests for Image Controller: get/post/delete endpoints.
+I wrote unit tests for **Image Controller**: get/post/delete endpoints.
 They can be seen here [#PR532](https://github.com/bounswe/bounswe2022group7/pull/532)

+Also there are tests for discussion post and comment voting in these PRs: [#PR536](https://github.com/bounswe/bounswe2022group7/pull/536), [#PR538](https://github.com/bounswe/bounswe2022group7/pull/538)

 ## Enes Aydoğduoğlu